-Subject Description 1 Issuer TISCO F inancial Group Public Company / Limited 2 Unique identifier TISCO241A TISCO242A TISCO256A TISCO25DA TISCO268A TISCO272A TISCO27NA BOT's regulatory treatment 3 Instrument type (CET 1 / Tier 1 / Tier 2) Tier 2 Tier 2 Tier 2 Tier 2 Tier 2 Tier 2 Tier 2 4 Qualified as capital under Basel III Oualified Oualified Oualified Oualified Oualified Oualified Oualified 5 If not, specify unqualified feature as per the Basel III regulation - - - - - - - 6 Recognised as capital partially or in full Fully recognised Fully recognised Fully recognised Fully recognised Fully recognised Fully recognised Fully recognised 7 Eligible at solo/ group / group & solo Group & Solo Group & Solo Group & Solo Group & Solo Group & Solo Group & Solo Group & Solo 8 Amount recognised in regulatory capital (Unit: million baht) 1,600 MM baht 800 MM baht 1.000 MM baht 1.000 MM baht 680 MM baht 1.000 MM baht 600 MM baht 9 Par value of instrument (Unit: baht) 1,000 baht 1,000 baht 1,000 baht 1,000 baht 1,000 baht 1,000 baht 1,000 baht 10 Accounting classification Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at amortised cost amortised cost amortised cost amortised cost amortised cost amortised cost amortised cost 11 Original date of issuance January 29, 2014 February 19, 2014 June 5, 2015 December 17, 2015 August 10, 2016 February 23, 2017 November 15, 2017 12 Perpetual or dated Dated Dated Dated Dated Dated Dated Dated 13 Original maturity date January 29, 2024 February 19, 2024 June 5, 2025 December 17, 2025 August 10, 2026 February 23, 2027 November 15, 2027 14 Issuer call subject to prior supervisory approval Issuer call option with BOT's Issuer call option with BOT's Issuer call option with BOT's Issuer call option with BOT's Issuer call option with BOT's Issuer call option with BOT's Issuer call option with BOT's prior approval prior approval prior approval prior approval prior approval prior approval prior approval 15 Optional call date, contingent call dates and redemption amount (1) On the 5th anniversary from the issue date or on any (1) On the 5th anniversary from the issue date or at any coupon dates after the 5th year of issua ince; or coupon dates after the 5th yea r of issuance if the issuer is able (2) Any change in tax law which affect tax benefits of the issuer; or to finance equal or greater qua ntity of capital instead of the (3) Any change in regulatory cap pital requirement that occurs on or after the issue date which dis qualifies these debentures to be included in the Tier 2 capital instruments, or the issuer posses sses Tier 1 capital larger than of the issuer; or the minimum determined by th e BOT after redemption; or (4) Any other conditions which the Bank of Thailand may prescri be (2) The issuer is able to demons strate that interests paid by this instrument can no longer be de ducted as expenditure of the issuer for tax benefits; or (3) Any cases or conditions to b e specified by the BOT in the future.
-16 Subsequent call dates, if applicable L 1 1
+Subject Description 1 Issuer TISCO Financial Group Public Company Limited 2 Unique identifier TISCO241A TISCO242A TISCO256A TISCO25DA TISCO268A TISCO272A TISCO27NA BOT's regulatory treatment 3 Instrument type (CET 1 / Tier 1 / Tier 2) Tier 2 Tier 2 Tier 2 Tier 2 Tier 2 Tier 2 Tier 2 4 Qualified as capital under Basel III Qualified Qualified Qualified Qualified Qualified Qualified Qualified 5 If not, specify unqualified feature as per the Basel III regulation - - - - - - - 6 Recognised as capital partially or in full Fully recognised Fully recognised Fully recognised Fully recognised Fully recognised Fully recognised Fully recognised 7 Eligible at solo/ group / group & solo Group & Solo Group & Solo Group & Solo Group & Solo Group & Solo Group & Solo Group & Solo 8 Amount recognised in regulatory capital (Unit: million baht) 1,600 MM baht 800 MM baht 1,000 MM baht 1,000 MM baht 680 MM baht 1,000 MM baht 600 MM baht 9 Par value of instrument (Unit: baht) 1,000 baht 1,000 baht 1,000 baht 1,000 baht 1,000 baht 1,000 baht 1,000 baht 10 Accounting classification Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at Financial liabilities stated at amortised cost amortised cost amortised cost amortised cost amortised cost amortised cost amortised cost 11 Original date of issuance January 29, 2014 February 19, 2014 June 5, 2015 December 17, 2015 August 10, 2016 February 23, 2017 November 15, 2017 12 Perpetual or dated Dated Dated Dated Dated Dated Dated Dated 13 Original maturity date January 29, 2024 February 19, 2024 June 5, 2025 December 17, 2025 August 10, 2026 February 23, 2027 November 15, 2027 14 Issuer call subject to prior supervisory approval Issuer call option with BOT's prior Issuer call option with BOT's prior Issuer call option with BOT's prior Issuer call option with BOT's prior Issuer call option with BOT's prior Issuer call option with BOT's prior Issuer call option with BOT's prior approval approval approval approval approval approval approval 15 Optional call date, contingent call dates and redemption amount (1) On the 5th anniversary from the issue date or on any coupon dates (1) On the 5th anniversary from the issue date or at any coupon dates a fter the 5th year of issuance; or after the 5th year of issuance if the issuer is able to finance equal or (2) Any change in tax law which affe ect tax benefits of the issuer; or greater quantity of capital instead of of the instruments, or the issuer (3) Any change in regulatory capital requirement that occurs on or after the issue date which disqualifies th ese debentures to be included in the e Tier 2 capital of the issuer; or possesses Tier 1 capital larger than the minimum determined by the (4) Any other conditions which the Bank of Thailand may prescribe BOT after redemption; or (2) The issuer is able to demonstrat e that interests paid by this instrument can no longer be deduct ed as expenditure of the issuer for uer for tax benefits; or (3) Any cases or conditions to be sp ecified by the BOT in the future. ite.
+16 Subsequent call dates, if applicable T